coffee business strategies

-You may have read my previous article regarding Starbucks Chain of Fools, the alleged outpouring of goodwill that is occurring at (only at) Starbucks drive through locations around the country.
+You may have read my previous article regarding Starbucks Chain of Fools, the alleged outpouring of goodwill that is occurring only Starbucks drive through locations around the country.

 We received a comment this morning from an anonymous supporter of Starbucks named “WhyTheHate” on this topic, as shown below:

 Again, an anonymous outpouring of support for big green — anonymous, that is, to anyone that does not see the IP address of this poster.
-Want to see where the message came from?
+Would you like to see where the message came from?

 Me too!